G.L.MELLIN TOURNAMENT

 BUGGIES

 The tee times, particularly on the Thursday, are very tight.
 It is imperative that players are on the tee in good time to start their respective matches.
+Once an individual pairs match is finished, players should not continue playing out the round.
 Player’s co-operation on this matter, and the avoidance of slow play, will be appreciated by all.

 The Mellin Committee